-Position the seat and element in the bore with the sealing face up, and cover it with a clean tissue.
-Use your thumbs to press the seal into the bore.
-Apply equal pressure on opposite sides of the sealing element until it is fully seated in the bore.
-Remove the tissue and inspect the seal face to ensure that it is clean and dry.
-If cleaning is necessary, use clean tissue to wipe lightly in a concentric pattern.
+Position the seat in the bore with the sealing face up, and cover it with a clean tissue.
+Use your thumbs to press the seat into the bore.
+Apply equal pressure on opposite sides of the seat until it is fully seated in the bore.
+Remove the tissue and inspect the sealing face to ensure that it is clean and dry.
+If cleaning is necessary, use clean tissue to wipe lightly in a circular pattern.